 One of the keys to my Uncle Joe's success was good planning.
 There were no questions or uncertainties after he retired.
 Everyone knew the plan.
 It was fair and equitable.
 It enabled the family to maintain great harmony after Uncle Joe and Aunt Eve went to be with the Lord.

 If you are so blessed that your children can take over your business.
 Great!
-But; no matter what you do get a plan that includes financial and legal protections for everyone involved.
+But; no matter what you do.it's essential to get a plan that includes financial and legal protections for everyone involved.

 Closing the Doors.
 The sad truth is that not every business can be sold.
 Some just need to be shut down.
 Ideally, this will be done years in advance by the owner of the business.
 Those that leave this to their offspring or their "estate" are what they call "asking for trouble".